Political Science and Public Administration Department (POL/PUB)

 American Foreign Policy

 Examines the decision-making and institutional processes related to the formulation and execution of American foreign policy.
 The course evaluates the role of actors and institutions both inside and outside of the government to assess their impact on the ability of the United States to contend with contemporary and future foreign policy challenges.
-Prerequisite: POL 101 or POL 244 or ANT/ECO/GEO/HIS/POL/SOC 202.
-Offered Annually.
+Prerequisite: POL 101 or POL 202 or POL 244 or junior standing.
+Offered Alternate Years.

 POL 341 Cr.3

 An examination of contemporary geopolitical and transnational challenges facing the United States.
 The course draws on both theoretical and historical debates regarding the nature of American foreign policy to evaluate its current and future potential in accomplishing its goals to address key bilateral and multilateral issues.
 Prerequisite: POL 101 or POL 202 or POL 244 or junior standing.
 Offered Occasionally.